MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 Here are some best practices:

 - Maintain meticulous documentation about each role and the assigned permissions, as well as the justifications.
-Keep clear distinction about which permissions are JIT and which are standing.
+Keep clear distinctions about which permissions are JIT and which are standing.

 - Monitor the roles for changes, such as in assignment changes or role definitions.
 Create alerts on changes, even if they are expected, to gain visibility into intentions behind the changes.